oat-sa/taohub-articles/forge/Installation and Upgrading/upgrade-the-tao-platform.md

 1. Download the attached file [taoUpdate](http://releases.taotesting.com/taoUpdate2.5-2.6.zip) and extracted in content in your root folder.
 2. Connect to Extension Manager and install the extension taoUpdate\
     ![](http://forge.taotesting.com/attachments/download/2568/S%C3%A9lection_045.png)
-3. Make sure www-data have permission to write on all folder of your TAO root folder\
+3. Make sure www-data has permission to write on all folder of your TAO root folder\
     ![](http://forge.taotesting.com/attachments/download/2567/S%C3%A9lection_046.png)
 4. Launch the update\
     ![](http://forge.taotesting.com/attachments/download/2566/S%C3%A9lection_047.png)